Ay198930/DSA-Amazon-Project-Review-Analysis/README.md

 ### C. Split Comma-Separated Fields
 - For columns:
   `Transform → Split Column → By Delimiter (Comma) → "Each occurrence" → Columns`

+### 3. Remove Duplicates
+-	For key fields like review_id, remove duplicates by
+  -	Right-click column → Remove Duplicates

+### 4. Standardize Text Fields
+-	Remove line breaks in fields like review_content:
+    -	Replace `#(lf)` or #(cr)` with space
+-	Convert text to lowercase or capitalize as required:
+    -	Use `Transform → Format → Lowercase / Capitalize` Each Word.